RichardForshaw/resume/Description.md

 This also requires us to grant AWS CodePipeline permission to access our GitHub repo for the Source stage.
 This is done using the [GitHub V2 source action](https://docs.aws.amazon.com/codepipeline/latest/userguide/update-github-action-connections.html) (See also "Detecting Updates" Below).
 This is better than Version1, because although you need to go through a manual authentication step (as opposed to a manually-generated token), there is no token to keep track of and to accidentally save in a repo somewhere.
 (Coincidentally, if you do check a file into GitHub that has a string that matches an OAuth token that it has generated, it will delete the OAuth token.
 This is a good demonstration of DevSecOps).

 One of the odd things is that the pipeline needs a place to store the checked-out artifacts.
 This is typically an S3 bucket.
 At the moment this means that we need to create a second bucket to do this, and also means that in the future we will need to come up with a method of cleaning this bucket up.
 (TODO)

+### 2022 update: double deploys

+In 2022, I purchased the domain developdeploydeliver.com, so I needed to transfer the domain over from forshaw.tech.
+I wanted the ability to support a newsletter, and so I needed to choose a service based on the ease of handling email.
+Because of this I purchased the domain from Hover.

+In order to keep the forshaw.tech website up, I needed to deploy to 2 buckets, one for the forshaw.tech landing page and one for the blog.
+This involved:

+ - Adding a second bucket set (one for hosting and one for forwarding) and policy to the cloudformation
+ - Splitting the CodeBuild to output two artifacts, one for deployment to each bucket
+ - Modifying the CodePipeline deployment action to deploy a specific artifact
+ - Adding a second CodePipeline deployment action to deploy the second artifact.

+Tips:
+ - the names given to the 'secondary-artifacts' must follow a specific naming convention which does not allow hyphens
+ - the names need to be referenced in both the 'OutputArtifacts' of the CodePipeline build stage and the 'InputArtifacts' of the deploy stages
+ - You can do funky things to modify the paths so the URL paths on your deployment target are nicer

 ## Detecting updates